 Introduction

-BPC-157 (Body Protection Compound-157) is a synthetic pentadecapeptide derived from a gastric protein fragment.
-Over the past two decades it has been investigated in preclinical research models for tissue repair, angiogenesis signaling, and gastrointestinal protection.
+BPC-157 (Body Protection Compound-157) is a synthetic 15-amino-acid peptide derived from gastric protein.
+Researchers have spent the past two decades studying it in animal models, focusing on tissue repair, angiogenesis, and gut protection.

 For pharmacokinetic details and protocol summaries see the full PeptaBase entry: BPC-157 entry on PeptaBase